About

-This database is maintained by Ian Webster.
+This database is created and maintained by Ian Webster.
+Asterank was acquired by Planetary Resources in May 2013.
 The code is available on github.

 Scientists know very little about the composition of asteroids.
-Most data used in our calculations come from the JPL's Small Body Database.
+Most data used in our calculations come from the JPL's Small Body Database and the Minor Planet Center.
 The overwhelming majority of asteroids have no spectral classification and are missing other important data attributes.
 Without full information it is impossible to fully estimate the true value of an asteroid or the cost of mining it.

 As validation, our accessibility scores agree with numbers produced by a 2012 report on asteroid retrieval feasibility by Caltech's Keck Institute for Space Studies.

 Value estimates are based on the mass of a given asteroid and its spectral type.
-I used spectral type to infer the composition of the asteroid, which i referenced with current market prices, mostly from the London Metal Exchange, to determine potential value.
+Asteroid spectra is used to infer composition, which, in conjunction with current market prices, determine potential value.

-Profit or "cost effectiveness" is a combination of accessibility and value.
-Although it is hard to estimate the costs of an extraction mission to an asteroid, I tried to strike a balance between high value and high distance and energy expenditure.
+Profit and ROI calculations are a combination of accessibility and value.
+The formula strikes a balance between high value and high distance and energy expenditure.
 Mining costs are factored in as a flat percentage of potential value.

 A number of references, including: